Last Updated: March 26, 2026

 Tank Mates to Avoid

-- Very small fish that might be intimidated (neons, embers)
+- Very small fish that is intimidated (neons, embers)

 - Aggressive cichlids that may damage the elongated dorsal fins